Allen's Cider Mill: Description and history

-The property on which the cider mill sits has been used for the making of cider since at least 1783, when Silas Cossitt opened a mill across the street.
+The property on which the cider mill sat had been used for the making of cider since at least 1783, when Silas Cossitt opened a mill across the street.
 It operated until about 1857, a period when North Granby was one of Connecticut's major cider brandy producing centers.
 It is believed that the frame of Silas Cossitt's 18th-century house was used in the construction of this building.
 In the 1860s this building was constructed as an almshouse for the town's indigent population.
 It was originally located at the road junction, where the present post office stands, and was moved a short way west and converted into a dance hall in the 1870s.
 It was moved to its present location a few years later, and housed the local Grange chapter.
 It was adapted for use as a cider mill in 1899.

+The mill's roof and upper floor collapsed and the south wall of the building fell down in August 2019.